Availability and Frequently Asked Questions

 Why are the hourly rates for counsellors and psychotherapists so high?

-There are several reasons, one of which is that counsellors and psychotherapists can only see between about 10 to 20 clients a week due to the nature of the work, and the emotional and reflective processes involved.
-Furthermore, the client work doesn't just take place within the session, there is a period of reflection afterwards to evaluate what has been attended to or maybe even missed which might need to be picked up on in the next session.
-The client work is also discussed anonymously with a supervisor, and this too takes up time in terms of reflection, and paying for supervision.
-Counsellors and psychotherapists invest considerably with regard to the cost of their training, and ongoing professional development and work on a self-employed basis and so incur additional overheads as follows: room hire; supervision costs; website management and development; marketing; membership fees; and continuing professional developmental training.
+There are several reasons, one is that counsellors and psychotherapists can only see between about 15 to 20 clients a week due to the nature of the work, and the emotional and reflective processes involved.
+The client work doesn't just take place within the session, there is a period of reflection afterwards to evaluate what has been attended to or missed which might need to be picked up on in the next session.
+The client work is also taken to a supervisor, and this takes time in terms of reflection, and paying for supervision.
+Counsellors and psychotherapists invest considerably with regard to the cost of their training, ongoing professional development and many work on a self-employed basis and so incur additional overheads to ensure they are practicing effectively.

 How do I contact Lorraine Davis at Insight Counselling?

 You can call me on 0771 3485407 or you can contact me by e-mail by going to "click here to e-mail"".
 Please do contact me to ask any questions about what I provide, how I work, and what is involved without any obligation to set sessions up.

 Where are you based?

 I see clients at consulting rooms in Aspley Guise, Milton Keynes.
 Currently I am able to offer face to face sessions, online work via Zoom, Skype or FaceTime.
 Telephone sessions are also possible too.